Berkovići

-Berkovići (Берковићи) is a village and municipality located in southern Republika Srpska, an entity of Bosnia and Herzegovina.
+Berkovići (Берковићи) is a village and municipality in Republika Srpska, Bosnia and Herzegovina.
 As of 2013, it has a population of 2,114 inhabitants.

-This village was struck by a big earthquake on April 22, 2022 with a magnitude of 5,7 on the Richter scale.

 Geography

 The municipality is located in the westernmost part of East Herzegovina.

 History

+The old town of Koštun near Berkovići from the early Middle Ages, built of very large stones, was declared a national monument of Bosnia and Herzegovina in 2004.

+Medieval artifacts include numerous stećak monuments, some of exceptional historical value.
+The site of Potkuk stećak necropolis in Bitunja is included in the UNESCO World Heritage list.

-The municipality was created in 1995, after the Bosnian War, out of the Republika Srpska-controlled portions of the pre-war municipality of Stolac (now in Federation of B&H).
+The municipality was created in 1995, after the Bosnian War, out of the Republika Srpska-controlled parts of the pre-war municipality of Stolac (now in the Federation of B&H).
+The village was struck by a big earthquake on April 22, 2022 with a magnitude of 5.7 on the Richter scale.

 Settlements

-Aside from the town of Berkovići, the municipality includes the following settlements:
+Aside from the village of Berkovići itself, the municipality includes the following settlements: